wlp-builders/whitelabelpress-wlp/README.md

 echo "Added virtual host for $DOMAIN_NAME to $APACHE_CONF"
 ```

-### Install help for if you are on Windows
+### Install help for Windows

-Here's a concise guide to start using Linux using Ubuntu 24.04 LTS:
+You can definitely run this on Windows.
+However most support will be for Linux.
+Here's a concise guide to start using Linux for more (development) freedom:

 1. **Download Ubuntu 24.04 ISO**:
    - Obtain the latest Ubuntu 24.04 LTS ISO from the official website: [Download Ubuntu](https://ubuntu.com/download/desktop).